lliTImInternet/Proj64/README.md

 - Add sound effects:
 Adding sound effects such as the jumping sound.

-Note: Some of these items may never make it into the resource packet.
+Note: Some of these features may never make it into the resource packet.

+## Discord

+Join the [Discord](https://discord.com) to see the latest updates and changes.